header3.jpg

 Wildlife

-While staying at the camp, you'll have an excellent chance to see and hear loons, deer, moose, eagles, partridge, racoons, owls, and many other Maine critters.
-Often, the loons call to each other during the evening hours, and their calls sounds like a lonely howl from a coyote.
-Loons spend most of the year on Maine's lakes and ponds, and migrate to the coast during the winter months.
+While staying at the camp, you'll have an excellent chance to see and hear loons, deer, moose, eagles, hawks, partridge, raccoons, owls, and many other Maine critters.
+Loons are almost a guarantee in the summer.

 Accessing the Camp